 The studio’s location and hours of instruction must be convenient.
 No doubt, if it’s not, your attendance will be spotty and your progress will be slow.
 And, making steady progress is what keeps you coming back for more.

 A good ballroom dance studio will be a busy place with lots of activity.
 Most importantly, it’ll be filled with music and professional instructors.
 Of course, they’ll be busy sharing their love of ballroom dancing.

-These skillful coaches will guide you at your own pace, never going too fast nor holding you back.
-To be sure, you will see and feel progress.
+These skillful coaches will guide you at your own pace, neither going too fast nor holding you back.
+When you follow their program, it’s guaranteed that you’ll see and feel progress.

 It’s important to note that you may not need or even want the most experienced instructor.

 We all had to start somewhere and a newer teacher may be just the right one for you.
 As a matter of fact, a new instructor will be excited and thrilled about the opportunity to work with you.
 To be sure, the right teacher makes all the difference in the world.